jathin-sr/heat_bench2/README.md

-# heatKernel
-HeatKernel: Performance Engineering of a Finite Difference Stencil Kernel
+# heatKernel: Performance Engineering of a Finite Difference Stencil Kernel

 ![heatKernel](results/archive/results_20251127_222556/performance_plots/complete_optimization_journey.png)

 ---

-**Updates** This project is in continuous state and more stages will be added based on my learnings
+**Updates**: This project is in continuous state and more stages will be added based on my learnings

 ---